HEALING THE WOUNDS OF TRAUMA

 Survivors of childhood trauma usually feel like something’s “not quite right.”

-They will often have feelings of shame and worthlessness.
+They will often have ongoing and unconscious feelings of shame and worthlessness.
 Sometimes when we have a history of childhood trauma we won’t be aware of these feelings, but they are nevertheless there, running in the background and making us feel bad.

 Many people have been wounded in childhood.